 Is my Trezor linked to my Exodus 12-word secret recovery phrase?

 No, your Exodus wallet and Trezor wallet are completely separate.

-Your Exodus 12-word phrase can recover your Exodus wallet.
+Your Exodus secret recovery phrase can recover your Exodus wallet.
 Only the Trezor secret recovery phrase shown when you first create the wallet can restore your Trezor funds.

-So it's crucial to keep both the Exodus 12-word phrase and the Trezor secret recovery phrase safe.
+So it's crucial to keep both the Exodus secret recovery phrase and the Trezor secret recovery phrase safe.

 For more information on how to keep your funds safe, see the articles below: